iot-ensemble/public-web-docs/docs/tutorials/emotibit/emotibit-device-setup.md

 ## Connecting Emotibit's ESP32-based Board and Streaming Live Sensor Data with Fathym OpenBiotech

-In this tutorial, we will be taking an [Emotibit](https://www.emotibit.com) (An ESP32-based health monitoring board), reading it's multiple sensor datastreams, and send real-time messages to IoT Ensemble.
+In this tutorial, we will be taking an [Emotibit](https://www.emotibit.com) (An ESP32-based health monitoring board), reading it's multiple sensor datastreams, and send real-time messages to OpenBiotech.

 ### Things you will need
 - [Emotibit bundle](https://shop.openbci.com/products/all-in-one-emotibit-bundle)